3. Marcus Verus

 Above the gate rushed the Marcia aqueduct, thrumming with a small river of lifeblood.
 Rome was an entity with a beating heart.
 Each night was a single in-drawn breath, each day a single exhalation.
 Marcus lived within a massive being that spanned centuries, a god sprawled across the earth.
 He would live and die as part of her body, in her service.
 He couldn’t stomach the thought of her withering away under the hedonist’s neglect.

-The urn grew heavy, nestled in the crook of Lucian’s right arm.
+The urn grew heavy, nestled in the crook of Marcus’s right arm.
 Quintus was the third son he had outlived.
 The life-flame of Rome was demanding ever more, and the burden kept falling on the same, too-few shoulders.
 Something had to be done.

 Entering the gate, there came a momentary silence as the dirge ended.
 Croaking night insects mixed with the sound of posted Praetorian Guardsmen collecting entrance taxes.
 Behind him rose the voice of his grandson, now six years old, suddenly exposed by the calm.